verrazzano/docs/content/en/docs/releasenotes/_index.md

 ## v1.7.0
 #### Features
 - Added support for creating OKE clusters from the console.
-- Added support for managing Verrazzano installed on clusters that were provisioned using cluster API.
+- Added support for managing Verrazzano installed on clusters that were provisioned using the cluster API.

 #### Known Issues
 - When updating the node pool of a cluster API based OKE cluster, the console may report the cluster state as 'Active' prematurely.